 Primary vs. Secondary vs. Tertiary Explosives

 Primary and secondary explosives are subcategories of high explosives.
-The criteria are about the source and stimulus strength that is necessary to initiate a given high explosives.
+The criteria are about the source and stimulus strength that is necessary to initiate given high explosives.

-- Primary explosives can be easily detonated due to their extreme sensitivity to heat, friction, impact, static electricity.
+Due to their extreme sensitivity to heat, friction, impact, static electricity.
 Mercury fulminate, lead azide or PETN (or penthrite, or more properly Penta Erythritol Tetra Nitrate) are good examples of primary explosives used in the mining industry.
 They can be found in blasting caps and detonators.